saiyerniakhil/numpy-100/creating numpy arrays/guide.md

 ## Creating arrays using arange() method

-What does an arange() function do? arange (not arrange!) a_range, which is self explanatory, creates a numpy array with a range from 0 to 10(excluding 10).
+What does an arange() function do? arange (not arrange!) a_range, which is self explanatory, creates a numpy array with a range from 0 to given range(excluding end value).

 syntax:
 numpy.arange(start,stop,step)